- Doctors & Departments

-Anything a child interprets as judgement or stigma means they'll shut down and not want to talk about it again.
+Anything a child interprets as judgment or stigma means they'll shut down and not want to talk about it again.
 "If a kid does express those thoughts, stay calm," says Dr. Laux.
 "Take it seriously and listen, but as much as possible, contain your own emotional reaction.
 Kids are going to be hypersensitive to your perception of it, and a lot of kids will perceive a parent's fearful reaction as anger — which enhances the secrecy around it."